tidev/titanium-vdom/README.md

 ## Getting Help

-If you have questions about the Socket.IO module for Titanium, feel free to reach out on Stackoverflow or the `#helpme` channel on [TiSlack](http://tislack.org).
-In case you find a bug, create a [new issue](/issues/new) or open a [new JIRA ticket](https://jira.appcelerator.org).
+This is a supporting library to integrate Angular and Vue.js with Titanium.
+If you have questions about this library in combination with either Angular or Vue.js, feel free to reach out on Stackoverflow or the corresponding channels
+`#titanium-angular` or `titanium-vue` on [TiSlack](http://tislack.org).
+In case you find a bug related to this library, create a [new issue](/issues/new) or open a [new JIRA ticket](https://jira.appcelerator.org).

 ## License